The National Indian Council on Aging (NICOA) is seeking board members to fill our vacant positions!

 NICOA is governed by a 13-member board of directors composed of American Indian and Alaska Native elders representing each of the 12 Bureau of Indian Affairs regions, as well as a representative of the National Association of Title VI Grantees.

 The regions are Alaska, Eastern, Great Plains, Midwest, Navajo, Northwest, Eastern Oklahoma, Pacific, Rocky Mountain, Southern Plains, Southwest and Western.
+Your region is based on where you live, not on the location of your tribe.

 Each position, except for Title VI, holds a four-year term that is up for election every two years during our biennial conference.
 If a position becomes available, a person may apply for the open position, and NICOA’s board of directors will determine if they can hold the position until the next scheduled election.